 Email marketing is a huge part of any marketing plan and is something you should consider and incorporate when trying to monetize your blog.
 There are countless ways to build a useful email list — some more effective than others.
 We’ve all visited a site where the host asks for your email address in return for information you want, whether it’s exclusive content, sales, coupons, or other perks.
 This is a great way to build your email list.
 Once this is done, you should utilize an email marketing platform that will help you organize and execute your plan.
 This way, you can easily reach the masses with one click.
 Your emails will not only draw readers in and encourage them to visit your site but also promote your product or service.
 But try not to bombard people will multiple emails a day.
 Your visitors and customers should feel valued and not feel pressured to purchase anything.

 Once your blog or website becomes well-known and popular across the internet, you may actually get approached by outside sources asking to provide content for your site.
 These types of posts are different from guest posts.
-When someone asks to guest post on your site, it’s usually for free.
+When someone uses a guest blogging service and asks to guest post on your site, it’s usually for free.
 It gives the author exposure for their writing and a byline and gives you free, quality content for your pages.
 But if your page space is limited and highly sought after, you can (and should) charge for that space.
 This means that contributing writers would pay a fee to you for allowing them to post their content on your site.
 This fee is determined by you and should reflect your site’s popularity and success including traffic, monthly visitors, media exposure, and domain authority.